Costco Chicken Meatballs Teriyaki & Pineapple - AmyLu

 Why I'm Cautious with AmyLu

-I did review AmyLu’s Chicken Breakfast Sausage Links a little while back, and I personally did not care for those sausage links.
-There were a couple of key problems with the breakfast links.
+I did review AmyLu’s Chicken Breakfast Sausage Links a while back, and I personally did not care for those sausage links, as there were a few key problems with them.

 I didn’t think they tasted that great when I tried them solo but they did taste better as part of a meal.